Amazon workers vote to join a union in New York in historic move

 But labor unions have been prioritizing efforts at the giant company, whose workforce and footprint expands each year.
 The company now has 1.1 million employees in the United States.

-“We don’t want Amazon’s model to become the model for the future of work,” RWDSU president Stuart Appelbaum said.
+“We don’t want Amazon’s model to become the model for the future of work,” RWDSU President Stuart Appelbaum said.
 The union will fight on, he added at a news conference after the vote tally in Alabama on Thursday.

 The Teamsters’ general president, Sean O’Brien, also said Thursday that the powerful union is making organizing Amazon workers one of its targets.
 The union, which represents many UPS drivers and warehouse workers, thinks it is well-positioned to represent similar jobs at Amazon.